A Little Bit of Reinforcement Learning from Human Feedback

 1. Switching from a reward function to a reward model.
 In RLHF, a learned model of human preferences, \(r_\theta(s_t, a_t)\) (or any other classification model) is used instead of an environmental reward function.
 This gives the designer a substantial increase in the flexibility of the approach and control over the final results.

 2. No state transitions exist.
-In RLHF, the initial states for the domain are prompts sampled from a training dataset and the ``action’’ is the completion to said prompt.
+In RLHF, the initial states for the domain are prompts sampled from a training dataset and the “action” is the completion to said prompt.
 During standard practices, this action does not impact the next state and is only scored by the reward model.

 3. Response level rewards.
 Often referred to as a Bandits Problem, RLHF attribution of reward is done for an entire sequence of actions, composed of multiple generated tokens, rather than in a fine-grained manner.

-Given the single-turn nature of the problem, the optimization can be re-written without the time horizon and discount factor (and the reward models): \[J(\pi) = \mathbb{E}_{\tau \sim \pi} \left[r_\theta(s_t, a_t) \right],\]
+Given the single-turn nature of the problem, the optimization can be re-written without the time horizon and discount factor (and the reward models): \[J(\pi) = \mathbb{E}_{\tau \sim \pi} \left[r_\theta(s_t, a_t) \right].\qquad{(2)}\]

 In many ways, the result is that while RLHF is heavily inspired by RL optimizers and problem formulations, the action implementation is very distinct from traditional RL.